bryant-treacle/so-stig-enable/README.md

     - dod_common-auth - Added line to enforce 60 min account lockout after 3 failed login attempts.

     - dod_common-password - Added Line to enforce Min length, number of upper,lower,digits, and special characters.
+Add number of rounds for encryption to 5000.

     - dod_login_banner - Text file that will be displayed on any SSH login.
 Uses Message of The Day (MOTD) feature in linux, and the filename/location is defined in /etc/ssh/sshd_config.